nikfrank/mastermind-hooks/README.md

 ```

-now that we have a scoring function that we're confident in, we can go ahead and work omn the main game loop feature
+now that we have a scoring function that we're confident in, we can go ahead and work on the main game loop feature